MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 6. Click **Done**.

 7. Wait until the flow instance completes the run.
-You can open the running instance to monitor the progress.
+You can refresh the **28-day run history** table to see when the flow has run.
 The purpose of this flow was to generate example data for the upcoming labs.
 In the next task, you will verify that the data import was successful.

 ## Task #3: Verify Data Import